-The table below shows an uplift in COVID deaths in Worcestershire Acute Hospitals Trust reported by NHS England to 27th November.
+The table below shows COVID deaths in Worcester hospitals reported by NHS England in the 7 days to 23rd January.

 Present rate of new cases

-This week, the average rate of infection per 100,000 population per week in England fell from 259 to 175.
-In comparison the figure for Worcestershire is 143 and that in the Malvern Hills 66.
-So the Malvern Hills remains the safest district in Worcestershire and compares well with the city of Leicester where the rate of infection is seven times higher.
+This week, the average rate of infection per 100,000 population per week in England fell slightly from 578 to 437.
+In comparison the figure for Worcestershire is 483 and that in the Malvern Hills 265.

-The probability of catching Coronavirus in the Malvern Hills is moderate, and falling this week, but combined with the significant risk of death makes us view the overall risk to Seniors as still HIGH.
-If Seniors were to visit hotspots such as Bristol, Staffordshire, Leicester or Hull we would assess the risk VERY HIGH.
+The probability of catching Coronavirus in the Malvern Hills is close to HIGH, and combined with the significant risk of death makes us view the overall risk to Seniors, prior to inoculation, as approaching VERY HIGH.